VS-38: The Grumman Air Wing and 1991 Gulf War (1986 - 1993)

 In 1986, VS-38 and CVW-2 deployed on what would be the first of many deployments on the USS Ranger (CV-61).
 During these deployments, CVW-2 became dubbed 'The Grumman Air Wing' due to absence of other non-Grumman aircraft besides the S-3 Viking and the Sea King ASW Helicopter (the LTV A-7E Corsair II and the McDonnell Douglas F/A-18A Hornet), instead having another Grumman A-6E TRAM Intruder squadron.
 During these years, VS-38 deployed in the late 80s as part of Operation Earnest Will (the protection of US Shipping during the Iran-Iraq War).

-After Kuwait was invaded on August 2, 1990, Ranger, CVW-2 and VS-38 deployed to the Persian Gulf before taking part in Operation Desert Storm between January 17 and February 28, 1991.
-During this time, they became the first S-3 Viking squadron to fire the ADM-141 TALD decoy in combat on January 18, 1991.
-After the end of the war, they returned to the United States on June 8, 1991.
+After Kuwait was invaded on 2 August 1990, Ranger, CVW-2 and VS-38 deployed to the Persian Gulf before taking part in Operation Desert Storm between 17 January and 28 February 1991.
+During this time, they became the first S-3 Viking squadron to fire the ADM-141 TALD decoy in combat on 18 January 1991.
+After the end of the war, they returned to the United States on 8 June 1991.
 In 1993, VS-38 became the last US Navy squadron to retire the S-3A Viking after 17 years of service since 1976 in the US Navy.
-This came after the last deployment for the Grumman Air Wing structure and the USS Ranger which ended on January 31, 1993.
+This came after the last deployment for the Grumman Air Wing structure and the USS Ranger which ended on 31 January 1993.
 During the cruise, they were also the first ASW carrier based squadron to conduct ASW operations in the Persian Gulf as well as becoming the first to track and locate Iran's first Kilo Class Submarine.
 After this cruise, the squadron transitioned to the S-3B Viking with CVW-2 for the USS Constellation's transit from the Atlantic and around Cape Horn to the Pacific Fleet between May and July 1993.
 In October 1993, the Navy renamed the squadron from Anti-Submarine Warfare Squadron 38 to Sea Control Squadron 38 in light of the expanded mission of the S-3B Viking in the 1990s.